mckennapsean/dissertation/content/07-reflect.md

 In this section, we provide details for a technique-driven research project, the s-CorrPlot [@mckenna2015s].
-We first explain the motivation for this visualization technique, and then we provide the high-level mathematical derivation of the visual encoding as well as the interactive component to the technique.
+We first explain the motivation for this visualization technique, and then we provide the high-level mathematical derivation of the visual encoding as well as the interactive component of the technique.
 To conclude this project's description, we include the application of this technique to an applied domain, visualization for biology datasets.
 We reflected on this project using the design activity framework in order to identify pitfalls and clarify the reasons why this project strayed from being a problem-driven design study.
 We discovered that the design activity framework can apply to steps of a technique-driven design process and enable us to identify further pitfalls for design study research.
-Lastly, we uncovered in this reflection that visualization ideas in technique-driven work can span across more levels of the nested model, such as a new algorithm.
+Lastly, we found, through this reflection, that visualization ideas in technique-driven work can span across more levels of the nested model, such as a new algorithm.